jalmo1/jalmo1/README.md

-# 👋 Hi, I’m @jalmo1
+# 👋 Hi, I’m Joshua Almodovar A.K.A @jalmo1

-## 👀 I’m a junior web developer
+## 👀 I’m a junior Web Developer

-## 🌱 I’m currently learning ReactJs, Tailwind, and Flutter
+## 🌱 I’m currently learning:
+* ReactJs
+* Tailwind
+* Flutter
+* GraphQL

-## 💞️ I’m looking to collaborate on many projects and fun activities
+## I’m looking to collaborate on any projects and fun activities

+## Currently looking for any web developer positions